mycaule/mycaule.github.io/README.md

    - https://hexo.io/docs/setup.html
    - https://gist.github.com/btfak/18938572f5df000ebe06fbd1872e4e39

-- [ ] Migrate hexo theme :
+- [x] Migrate hexo theme :
    - to enable categories and tags
    - to have a better preview
    - see if it is possible to tweak the current theme [artemis](https://github.com/Dreyer/hexo-theme-artemis)
-   - if not, here are some other candidates [Icarus](https://github.com/ppoffice/hexo-theme-icarus), [Tranquilpeak](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak)
+   - if not, here are some other candidates [Icarus](https://github.com/ppoffice/hexo-theme-icarus), [Tranquilpeak](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak), [Minos](https://github.com/ppoffice/hexo-theme-minos)

 - [ ] Make the blog more socially aware:
    - Add ability to add comments to post using [fbcomments](https://github.com/lsmoura/hexo-fbcomments) or discourse